-Roads to a Democratic Co-operative Economy Chair: Jo Bird
+Roads to a Democratic Co-operative Economy Chair: Martin Meteyard

 Co-op and Community Finance for Co-op Development Chair: Nick Money

-Speakers: Cliff Mills (Anthony Mills), Syed Maqsood (CEO North West Housing Services) Christine Berry (New Economics Foundation)
+Speakers: Cliff Mills (Anthony Collin Solicitors), Kevin Wan (North West Housing Services), Christine Berry (New Economics Foundation)

 The Co-op Group: Where Next for Democratic Member Control?
-Chair: TBC
+Chair: Phil Frampton

 Speaker: Andrew Bibby (finance journalist)

 A Co-operative Blueprint for Older People’s Social Care Chair: Mervyn Eastman

 Speakers: Cheryl Barrott (Co-op Party), Dr Paul Redgrave (Co-housing, Leeds)